College of Liberal Arts & Social Sciences > Academics > Sociology > Faculty > Mark Wodziak

 Mark is certified as a secondary education teacher in the fields of history, sociology, and psychology; and he is currently pursuing a K-21 special education endorsement.
 He also designed two new courses for the sociological curriculum.
 One course focuses on the global economic, cultural, and racial dynamics of hip-hop culture; and the other course, Crime in Chicago, utilizes Mark's expertise as a life-long Chicagoan and background in social history to introduce students to the historical roots, causes, consequences, and legacy of crime in Chicago's neighborhoods.

 As a "Double Demon," Mark prides himself on his service to the DePaul University community.
 One example in 2020, he assisted in leading fora with undergraduate and graduate students in the College of Education on systemic racism and police brutality in the wake of the murders of George Floyd, Breonna Taylor, Ahmaud Aubrey, and other Peoples of Color.
 Two integral college committees, relative to student and faculty anti-racism, emerged from his contribution.
-In 2021, Mark collaborated with DePaul Athletics on Diversity, Equity, and Inclusion (DEI) efforts.
-He organized a team of DEI experts and spearheaded antiracism seminars for DePaul's student-athletes, coaches, and athletics staff members.
-His DEI work with Athletics contributed to the hiring of a full-time DEI specialist who continues critical anti-racist work with strategic partners.
+In 2021, Mark collaborated with DePaul Athletics on initiatives to promote understanding and respect among various groups.
+He organized a team of specialists and spearheaded seminars focused on combating racism for DePaul's student-athletes, coaches, and athletics staff members.
+His work with Athletics contributed to the hiring of a full-time specialist who continues important efforts against racism with strategic partners.
+In addition to these initiatives, Mark continues to work diligently to create a culture of belonging at the university, ensuring that all students feel valued, supported, and included in the DePaul community.

-In 2022, Mark earned DePaul University's Excellence in Teaching Award.
+In 2022, Mark received DePaul University's Excellence in Teaching Award.
 This award recognizes significant achievement in teaching as well as a commitment to the university's teaching mission.

-In his spare time Mark travels the world, visiting 42 countries to date, and takes walks with his two dogs, Muffin and Bodie.
+In his spare time Mark travels the world, visiting 46 countries to date, and takes walks with his dog Muffin, an 18-year-old Shih Tzu.

 Courses Taught